DavidBartram/davidbartram.github.io/_posts/2024-10-14-terraform-kubernetes.markdown

 This module handles the AWS infrastructure needed for the kubernetes app to be deployed.

-It sets up a VPC, an EKS cluster, and an Amazon Certificate Manager certificate to allow for SSL/TLS.
+It sets up a VPC, an EKS cluster, and an Amazon Certificate Manager certificate to allow the web app to be served over HTTPS.

 ### kubernetes module